Doris Day

 Death2019-05-13

 Day began her career as a big band singer in 1937, achieving commercial success in 1945 with two No. 1 recordings, "Sentimental Journey" and "My Dreams Are Getting Better All the Time" with Les Brown and His Band of Renown.
 She left Brown to embark on a solo career and recorded more than 650 songs from 1947 to 1967.
-Her recording of "Que Sera, Sera (Whatever Will Be, Will Be)" came known as Day's signature song and was inducted into the Grammy Hall of Fame in 2011.
+Her recording of "Que Sera, Sera (Whatever Will Be, Will Be)" became known as her signature song and was inducted into the Grammy Hall of Fame in 2011.

 In 1989, Day was awarded the Golden Globe and the Cecil B. DeMille Award for Lifetime Achievement in Motion Pictures.
 In 2004, she was awarded the Presidential Medal of Freedom.
 In 2008, she received the Grammy Lifetime Achievement Award as well as a Legend Award from the Society of Singers.
 In 2011, she was awarded the Los Angeles Film Critics Association's Career Achievement Award.
 As of 2020, Day was one of eight recording artists to have been the top box-office earner in the United States four times.
+Day was a prominent advocate for animal welfare and founded the advocacy group Doris Day Animal League (DDAL) and the non-profit organization Doris Day Pet Foundation, now the Doris Day Animal Foundation (DDAF).

 Biography from the Wikipedia article Doris Day.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.